Kalan-Brock/Imgless/README.md

 An Angular JS application to tie into your current app, which allows you to use imgless tags instead of img tags.

 All <imgless> tags are converted to data URI and stored within the images.json file.
-Images that are already stored, are served from the json file (almost) instantly.
-This also allows you to serve images without actually needing the image on your server.
+Images that are already stored, are served from the json file (almost) instantly.  '''This also allows you to serve images without actually needing the image on your server'''.

 ## Usage